 The second half saw Rangers take control over a visibly tiring opposition.
 They appealed for another penalty, the referee turned it down before consulting his linesman and reversing the decision.
 George Young slammed home the spot-kick, surprising Khomich by taking just a one-step run up before blasting the ball past him and the match finished all-square.

 Young, like everyone who had seen or played against Dynamo, was impressed with the opponents.
 “There were some folk who suggested we get stuck in,” the burly defender said some time later.
 “What they did not appreciate was that the Russians did not hold the ball long enough for us to tackle them.
 It was tip and run soccer – played exceedingly well”.

 So, the tour was over (despite Aston Villa’s misguided belief that they would also be playing the tourists) and Dynamo returned to Moscow and every player was formally appointed a ‘Hero of the Soviet Union.
 A year later the USSR joined FIFA and Dynamo, along with neighbours Spartak would become regular visitors over the following decade, along with many other overseas teams as international club matches became an increasingly entertaining part of the British game.

 But was the tour a success?
-None other than George Orwell said after the visit; “if this tour did anything for Anglo-Soviet relations, it could only be to make them slightly worse than before.”
+None other than George Orwell wrote in Tribune after the visit; “Now that the brief visit of the Dynamo team has come to an end it is possible to say publicly what many thinking people were saying privately before the Dynamos ever arrived.
+That is, that sport is an unfailing cause of ill-will, and that if such a visit had any effect at all on Anglo-Soviet relations, it could only be to make them slightly worse than before.”
 From a football perspective, Stanley Matthews, speaking later, said; “The words Dynamo Moscow are associated with the concept of class football.”